-It is hard to believe that over a year has passed since the new sentencing guidelines for health and safety offences, corporate manslaughter and food safety and hygiene offences came into force.
+It is hard to believe that over two years has passed since the sentencing guidelines for Health and Safety offences, Corporate Manslaughter and Food Safety and Hygiene offences came into force.
 They arrived on 1 February 2016 with a relative and warranted fanfare of publicity and were described by many as the most significant change to health and safety in over 40 years.

 The general expectation was that fines and custodial sentences would increase and to a large extent, that reflects our experience.
 Under the new legislation, large businesses with turnovers in excess of £50 million can face fines of up to £10 million for the most serious health and safety offences and corporate manslaughter fines could reach up to £20 million.